Last modified November 1, 2021

-- Our Products and Services will automatically collect Patient Data, including foot temperature when using a Device.
+- Our Products and Services will automatically collect Health Data, including foot temperature when using our Products and/or Services.

-- Patients, healthcare providers and authorized distributors of the Products and/or Services (“Distributors”) may also provide us other Patient Data in connection with the use of our Products and Services, including but not limited to information collected in the course of providing support or monitoring related to an individual’s use of the Products and Services, such as photographs taken by Distributors or healthcare providers during in-person training, follow-up, or support visits.
+- Patients, healthcare providers, and healthcare plans may also provide us other Health Data in connection with the use of our Products and Services, including but not limited to information collected in the course of providing support or monitoring related to an individual’s use of the Products and Services, such as photographs taken by healthcare providers during in-person training, follow-up, or support visits.

 - Information Collected from Healthcare Providers.
-We may receive Personal Data relating to Patients from their healthcare providers or health insurance providers.
-We may add this information to the in- formation we have already collected about a patient.
+We may receive Personal Data relating to Patients from their healthcare providers or healthcare plans.
+We may add this information to the information we have already collected about a patient.

-We may disclose a patient’s Personal Data and/or Patient Data to his or her healthcare provider(s) and/or Podimetrics-designated Distributors, including without limitation, patient biometric data and the frequency of a patient’s recorded use of the SmartMat or other applicable Product and/or Service;
+We may disclose a patient’s Personal Data and/or Health Data to his or her healthcare provider(s) and/or healthcare plan(s), including without limitation, patient biometric data and the frequency of a patient’s recorded use of the SmartMat or other applicable Product and/or Service.

 We may use a patient’s Personal Data in order to: